dtschust/dotfiles/apps.md

 * Sync VS Code settings using my github account
 * Whatever adblocker settings I have these days: Right now it's ublock origin in chrome, 1blocker in safari, Vinegar and Tweaks for Twitter as well (with the hovercard option turned off)
 * turn off spotlight indexing, replace shortcut with launchbar
+* copy .env files from repos like `drews-little-helpers`

 # Settings to copy from old machine

-* Copy mouse sensitivity settings from preferences
+* Copy logitech options thing
 * bettertouchtool
 * divvy
 * iterm2